 Open to juniors and seniors.
 Limited to 18 students.
 Spring semester.
 Visiting Professor Huang.

-Students intending to continue independent work begun in ENGL 498 are required to submit a five-page prospectus describing in detail the shape of the intended project along with a substantial writing sample from the work completed in English 498.
-Students beginning a new project who wish to apply for English 499 must submit a five-page description and rationale for the proposed independent study.
+Open to senior English majors who wish to pursue a self-defined project in reading and writing.
+Students intending to elect this course must submit to the Department a five-page description and rationale for the proposed independent study.
 Those who propose projects in fiction, verse, playwriting, or autobiography must submit a substantial sample of work in the appropriate mode; students wishing to undertake critical projects must include a tentative bibliography with their proposal.
 Please consult the English Department website for deadlines and for more information on the senior honors process.